This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program

 Getting started

 Sometimes fear is a good motivator for losing weight.
-Don Speranza is in his late 60's and lives on a farm along the Columbia River in Washington state where he runs a bed and breakfast with his wife.
+Don Speranza is in his late 60s and lives on a farm along the Columbia River in Washington state, where he runs a bed and breakfast with his wife.
 He's also the chef at the inn.
 "I'm immersed in food all day," Speranza says.

 Last year he received an email from his doctor at Kaiser Permanente with some test results.
 "It was like a gut punch, " Speranza says.

-Based on his weight, which had been crept up to 210 pounds, and the results of his blood work to test his glucose, he was diagnosed with pre-diabetes.
+Based on his weight, which had been crept up to 210 pounds, and the results of his bloodwork to test his glucose, he was diagnosed with pre-diabetes.
 This means his blood sugar level was elevated, but not yet high enough to be diagnosed with the condition.

 "It was a real come-to-Jesus moment," Speranza recalls.
-He knew that diabetes increased the risk of heart disease, and can lead to many other complications including vision loss and amputations.
+He knew that diabetes increased the risk of heart disease and can lead to many other complications including vision loss and amputations.

 When he signed up for the Omada program, the first thing he received was a scale.
 He began to weigh himself daily.
 He also began to track what he was eating.
-Each day he'd log his weight and meals, and upload the data to a dashboard.
-His coach could see the data too, and give him advice and encouragement.
+Each day he'd log his weight and meals and upload the data to a dashboard.
+His coach could see the data, too, and give him advice and encouragement.

 "Oh, my coach, " Speranza says.
-"I can't sing her praises enough, she as so responsive."
+"I can't sing her praises enough, she was so responsive."
 Even though they never met in person, they bonded.
 He took her advice and suggestions.

-He realized, for instance, that he ate too much of the wrong things, "Homemade breads and croissants, pasta and pizza," Speranza ticks off the list of baked treats with a mix of reverence and resolve in his voice.
+He realized, for instance, that he ate too much of the wrong things.
+"Homemade breads and croissants, pasta and pizza," Speranza ticks off the list of baked treats with a mix of reverence and resolve in his voice.

 Speranza realized he had to change his relationship with these foods.
 Temporarily, he cut out all these refined carbohydrates.
 He had to train himself to resist all the treats he bakes for his guests.